 Each time we work on a new app there is a good chance something will go wrong.
-Fortunately we can debug our apps to see what can be happening.
-Most app developers get stuck during the testing phase of their application on real devices, which is how to see console logs or debug the applications, especially those who are not experts about Cordova and Ionic.
+Fortunately, we can debug our apps to see what can be happening and fix it.
+Most app developers get stuck during the testing phase of their application on real devices, that's why we built this article with different debugging strategies in Ionic.

 In this article, we are going to look at some simple ways which we can use to debug Ionic apps.
 These tips will also present an explanation to some simple but useful practices to debug android applications while running on a mobile device or emulator.
-If you are an Ionic developer, this article will help you through the testing and debugging phase.
-In this Ionic frame tutorial, we are going to look at four methods of debugging an ionic app.
+If you are an Ionic developer, this article will help you through the testing and debugging phases.

-There are generally four most popular ways that you can test your app as you develop, you can test your app using a desktop Webkit browser, a mobile browser on your phone, iOS or Android Simulator or as a native app on your mobile.
+There are mostly four most popular ways to test your app as you develop.
+You can test your app using: a desktop webkit browser, a mobile browser on your phone, iOS or Android emulators, or as a native app on your device.

 $ ionic serve

 Ionic's live reload is useful for debugging native functionality (such as plugins) on device hardware.
 Rather than deploy a new native binary each time you make a code change, it reloads the browser (or WebView) when changes in the app are detected.

 Live Reload can be a confusing term because with